JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 I’m pretty sure my dad expected me to ask him for money to buy the game, but I didn’t.
 Saving up money was not a strong point for me at that time and I already hit him up for advances on my allowance a lot already during the summer.
 So I knew that was a losing proposition at best.

+So we both silently acknowledged not much about me needing the money and let the whole situation pass for now.

 ***

 When Monday came, I headed into school I showed the *Megalegs* flyer to some friends.
 “I need to practice if I want to win that contest,” I said.
 And they agreed as they looked over the flyer.